 Another northern camping favorite, this state park is centered around the stunning Boyd Lake.
 Campsites have magnificent views of the Rockies to the west, along with the local reservoir, which is open to motor boats, jet skis and water skis.
 The multi-use biking/hiking trail around the lake connects with the City of Loveland’s trail system.

 A total of 148 campsites exist, each a paved pull thru spot that can accommodate vehicles up to 40 feet, so tents, pick-up campers, trailers and motor homes are good to go.
 They each provide 20/30/50 amp electric hookup, a picnic table and charcoal grill.
 Three of the loops remain open year round.
 Visitor amenities include showers, a playground and horseshoe pits.

 Generally, Denver is a great city for campers.
 The Rockies due west provide a magical backdrop, and the city’s cosmopolitan ambiance has all the thrills of a vibrant capital city.

 The campgrounds are all well kept and boast the necessary amenities for a comfortable campout.
 If you’re planning to spend some fun time visiting the Mile High City with friends or family this summer, you should consider one of the above campgrounds.
-To cut your costs, take advantage of the 2019 RVShare coupons when booking a campsite of your choice.

 After a few days adjusting to Colorado’s elevation in Denver, you’re all set for heading up into the heart of the Rockies.
 It has peaks spanning over 14,000 feet, with two opportunities to drive that high!